Climatedata.ca in the service of health

 In short, ClimateData.ca provides decision-makers with historical and projected data that, when combined with a range of other factors (e.g. environmental, socio-economic), can lead to positive impact projects.

-Let’s say the portal informs urban planners of an important increase in heat waves over the next 50 years.
-In order to avoid a problematic situation, they could start as of now with:
+Let’s imagine that the portal informs urban planners of a sharp increase in heatwaves over the next 50 years.
+To avoid finding themselves in a problematic situation, they could already :

-- Implementing urban greening projects.
-They could also establish a list of species to be planted according to future temperatures and precipitation because, as is well known, planting trees in a parking lot acts against heat islands, since trees are natural air conditioning systems.
-During a heat wave, the difference in temperature between a paved area and an area shaded by nature can reach 12°C³
+• Implement urban greening projects.
+They could also draw up a list of species to be planted according to future temperatures and precipitation, because it’s a well-known fact that planting trees in parking lots acts against heat islands, since trees are real natural air-conditioning systems.
+During a heatwave, the difference in temperature between a paved area and one shaded by nature can be as much as 12°C³.

-- Developing a telephone alert system to reach vulnerable people in times of heat wave or smog and inform them of the proper behaviours to adopt.
-A pilot project has already been conducted in the Longueuil agglomeration.
-The benefits are clear: a 50% decrease in medical services for those who received the alert and estimated cost savings ranging from $96,972 to $2,800,000 over 10 years.
+• Develop a telephone alert system to reach vulnerable people during periods of heatwave or smog, and inform them of the right behaviors to adopt.
+A pilot project has already been carried out in the Longueuil agglomeration.
+The benefits are clear: a 50% reduction in medical services for those who receive the alert, and estimated cost savings ranging from $96,972 to $2,800,000 over 10 years.

 ClimateData.ca is a user-friendly tool that offers a glimpse into the future, generating climate projections up to year 2100.